Continuing from yesterday, I was slowing down in mile 8.

 We all have our own lives, our own pasts, our own needs and reasons for doing anything.
 Sight unseen, and without hearing the full story, I can’t judge anyone’s reasons to quit.
 (Truly, I should never be judging anyone in the first place.
 I think the world would be better (and I would be better) if we all were a little less judgmental.)
 But, enough on that tangent so I can continue getting my judging on.

-Moving on, as I came upon the final mile, I realized there was only one person behind me, and I could see her!
-I wasn’t sure when exactly she had crossed the start line, so I wanted to finish full minutes in front of her just to make absolutely sure I wasn’t coming in last.
+Moving on; as I came upon the final mile, I realized there was only one person behind me.
+And I could see her!
+I wasn’t sure when exactly she’d crossed the start line, so I wanted to finish full minutes in front of her, just to make sure I wasn’t coming in last.
 I started speeding it along, even kind of half jogging in the last half a mile or so.

 It was so nice to have another human being there who wanted to hear about the race.
 It’s probably silly to think that’s cool, but I don’t always have someone waiting for me at home, so I thought that was really fun!

 He asked if I came by his house during the race.
 I said I didn’t think so.
-He said that there were cones outside earlier and runners coming by all day.
-We looked at my MapMyWalk app, and sure enough I had gone right by his house!
+He told me there were cones outside earlier and runners coming by all day.
+We looked at my MapMyWalk app.
+Sure enough I had gone right by his house!

-Of course it was completely surprising that I didn’t recognize the neighborhood with my incredible sense of direction and all.
-(That is extremely sarcastic because I have the worst sense of direction in the world.
-I’m surprised I can actually make it to the finish line of anything without getting lost.)
+Of course it was surprising that I didn’t recognize the neighborhood, with my incredible sense of direction and all.
+(That’s extremely sarcastic because I have the worst sense of direction.
+I’m surprised I can make it to the finish line of anything without getting lost.)

-The cab driver who took me back to the Greyhound station ended up being the same one I had had on the way to Sven’s house!
-He was happy to hear that I was still alive after going and staying with a complete stranger.
+The cab driver who took me back to the Greyhound station ended up being the same one I’d had on the way to Sven’s house!
+He was happy to hear I was still alive after going and staying with a complete stranger.